What factors are important when choosing a fundraising company?

 Is there any direct competition with other schools in the area selling the same product?
-“Ask if the fundraising company has a different brochure so you’re not selling the same thing,” says Butch Hinze, owner of Quality Wholesale in Carlisle, Pa.
+If so, ask whether the company has a different brochure or product line so you’re not selling the same things.

 What percentage of the total sales will your group receive?
 Is payment made when the product is ordered or when it’s received?
 Are there any additional fees, such as fuel surcharges or shipping fees?
 Don’t be afraid to comparison shop.
-“I would suggest to all groups to get a quoted delivered price for a particular item and then shop it with two or three other companies,” says Rip Gettis of Creative Specialties in Toms River, N.J.
+Get a quote for the cost of your items including delivery, then approach two or three other companies to compare.

-Will the representative send you product samples?
-The ability to display or distribute these samples at a PTO meeting is a great sales tool.
+Can you get product samples?
+The ability to display or distribute these samples at a parent group meeting is a great sales tool.

 In the packing process, are orders scanned for accuracy?
 Are they hand-packed?
-Knowing this will help you determine the amount of order checking that’s necessary.
+Knowing this will help you determine the amount of order checking you’ll need to do.

 If the company runs out of stock on an item, does it back-order that item or substitute something else?

 How are damaged or unsatisfactory items handled?
 Some companies replace items at no cost to parent groups.
-Others will make replacements at one time, and groups have to bear the cost of items later found to be unsatisfactory, Hinze says.
+Others make replacements at one time, and groups have to absorb the cost of damaged items that aren’t found until later.

 What can a PTO negotiate in a contract?

 Ask whether there’s a reward for making an early commitment to the company.
-“A lot of companies have some type of gift specials or a discount on the invoice for early sign-up,” says Juan Franco, president of AIM Fundraising in Houston.
+Many companies offer bonuses or incentives for signing up early.

 Ask about special partnerships or promotions your rep can offer.
 For example, Carol Rampey, president of UnitedScrip in Seneca, S.C., works with a school at which every parent has to bring in two reams of paper each semester.
 A special promotion from her partnership with Nike allowed her to send a ream of paper with each student’s order.
 “Every now and then we get freebies we can pass along,” she says.

 Product delivery fees can really cut into profits.
-Some distributors offer free freight, so ask your representative, “What program is available that would alleviate our having to pay freight?”
+Some distributors offer free freight, so ask your representative whether they can waive those fees.

 The most common area of negotiation involves prizes.
 Sales representatives are more open to negotiation with schools that have high sales levels.
-Ask what kind of incentives will be provided to students.
-You might ask whether the item level for prizes can be lowered, though it’s likely that your group will be asked to share some of the cost of awarding prizes at low sales levels or for a big prize such as a schoolwide party.
+Ask what kind of incentives are offered and whether the level sold for prizes can be lowered, though it’s likely the company will ask your group to share some of the cost at low sales levels or for a big prize such as a schoolwide party.

 What can you expect from your fundraising company representative?

-Before, during, and after the fundraiser, you should expect a sales representative who is involved and attentive.
-You want someone who is excited about the product and who is committed to helping you reach your goals.
+Before, during, and after the fundraiser, your sales representative should be involved and attentive.
+You want someone who’s excited about the product and committed to helping you reach your goals.

 The rep should ask how much money you need to raise and how soon you need to do it.
-She should talk to you about what motivates your families so you can work together to create the most effective fundraiser for your community.
-However, that could mean a difference of opinion.
-“Some schools will say ‘This is what we want to do,’ ” Marshall says.
-“Our duty as a fundraising company, if we feel it’s not in their best interest to do it that way, is to say ‘Our experience is that you will make more money if you do it this way.’ ”
+They should talk to you about what motivates your families so you can work together to create the most effective fundraiser for your community.
+They might be able to steer you in a more profitable direction based on what they’ve seen work elsewhere.

-- Was the company representative able to come and do a live kickoff?
+Was the company representative able to attend a live kickoff?

-- Was the school group able to raise enough money for what it needed?
+Did your group raise enough money for what it needed?

-- Did the sales rep take time to answer all your questions and address any concerns you had?
+Did the sales representative take time to answer all your questions and address any concerns you had?